I’d never met anyone like Janet.

 When it was time to deliver, a Medical Teams ambulance drove her to the operating room.
 Gallas waited outside during the surgery.
 He was anxious as he remembered the last two births, the two baby boys he had buried.
 He was afraid that this time he would lose both his wife and his baby.

 At last, he got good news.
 He had a baby girl, and both she and Janet were healthy.

 Joy After Tragedy

 Janet and Gallas decided to name their daughter Vanessa Asante.
 “Asante” means “thank you” in Swahili.
 They gave her that name because they thank God for their healthy baby girl.
 Their dream of being parents was finally realized after years of tragedy and loss.

 Medical Teams nurses cared for Janet as she recovered.
 They also cared for Vanessa and found that she had a small hernia.
 Medical Teams will provide the hernia surgery for Vanessa when she is six months old.
 Now, Janet and Vanessa visit the clinic for vaccinations and check-ups.
 Janet is hopeful that if she becomes pregnant again, she will deliver a healthy baby with the help of Medical Teams.

 As I watched Gallas and Janet with their baby daughter, I felt I was witnessing the deepest love and the purest joy.
 I thought about how much Janet has suffered.
 How I’ll never understand the violence she has experienced.
 And how, despite everything, she is resilient and hopeful.

 I want to thank you.
 Your support is what helped bring joy to Janet’s life.
 Because of the compassion of people like you, Janet gets to experience the joys of motherhood she has yearned for – the first smile, the first steps, the first time she hears her name: “Mama.”

-Watch a video of Janet’s story and learn how you can help mothers like her.
+Learn how you can help mothers like Janet.